Tumekab/portfolio/README.md

 ## Welcome to my Portfolio's README file! 🤩

-Over the course of a few weeks I have been developing my own portfolio. <br>
+<strike>Over the course of a few weeks I have been developing my own portfolio.</strike> <br>
+I actually did this over one weekend.<br>
 Languages I have used on this project are;
 - HTML5
 - Vanilla CSS
 - Vanilla JS